Cube 2: Sauerbraten: Development

 Cube 2: Sauerbraten started as a redesign of the original Cube game engine.
 The engine is written in C++ and OpenGL.
 The game shares most of its design goals and philosophy with its predecessor, but uses a new 6-directional heightfield (or octree) world model.
+The game was ported to iOS by developer FernLightning.

 Derivatives and forks

 Since the engine code is open-source, a number of forks and derivatives have been based on it, most notably: